-3 All applications involved work with specified non-commercial/statutory organisations.
-In all cases, the approved date of commencement of the applied-for work was the same as that recommended by the Advisory Committee.
+Two applications involved work with specified non-commercial organisations while one application involved work of a commercial nature with no real, potential or perceived conflict of interest with the applicant's former government duties.
+All these three applications warranted exceptional considerations, and the approved date of commencement of the applied-for work (which was eventually approved) was the same as that recommended by the Advisory Committee.

-4 There is no pre-determined minimum sanitisation period for directorate civil servants leaving the Civil Service on grounds other than retirement (e.g. on completion or termination of agreement, or resignation, etc.).
+&lt;sup>4 There is no pre-determined minimum sanitisation period for directorate civil servants leaving the Civil Service on grounds other than retirement (e.g. on completion or termination of agreement, or resignation).
 Where appropriate, a sanitisation period on an application-specific basis may be imposed, having regard to concerns over conflict of interest and public perception.

-5 Six applications involved work with specified non-commercial/statutory organisations while three applications involved work of a commercial nature with no real, potential or perceived conflict of interest with the applicants' former government duties.
-The average break from cessation of active service for these cases was 6.5 months.
+Three applications involved work with specified non-commercial/statutory organisations while six applications involved work of a commercial nature with no real, potential or perceived conflict of interest with the applicants' former government duties.
+The average break from cessation of active service for these cases was 8.8 months.
 In all cases, the approved date of commencement of the applied-for work was the same as that recommended by the Advisory Committee.